OpenBB-finance/OpenBB/gamestonk_terminal/technical_analysis/README.md

 This menu aims to perform a technical analysis on a pre-loaded ticker chart, and the usage of the following commands along with an example will be exploited below.

  * [summary](#summary)
-    - technical summary report [Finbrain API] [OVERLAP](#OVERLAP)
+    - technical summary report [FinBrain API] [OVERLAP](#OVERLAP)
   * [ema](#ema)
     - exponential moving average